Podcasts are popular. You decide when you listen and there’s a podcast for every existing topic. Two Windesheim students talk about this new medium.

 Podcast about Windesheim

 Inside Windesheim plans are being made to record a podcast, with its topic being: the university of applied sciences.
 The goal?
 Create a stronger bond between teachers, students, study programmes and the work field.
 Jasper Allema, drama teacher for the teacher education study programmes, is the initiator.
 Starting next academic year, most likely five podcasts will be produced and aired live in a cabaret/café atmosphere, with co-operation from win.’
-The pilot is planned for June 20th, at 15:30 in the grandcafé in the G building, on campus grounds in Zwolle.
+The pilot is planned for June 20th, at 15:30 in the grandcafé in the G building, campus Zwolle.
 (RvA)